pywirrarika/naki/README.md

 - Micher, J. C. (2017).
 [Improving Coverage of an Inuktitut Morphological Analyzer Using a Segmental Recurrent Neural Network](http://www.aclweb.org/anthology/W/W17/W17-0114.pdf).
 ComputEL-2, 101. (_Inuktitut_)

 - Arppe, A., Junker, M. O., & Torkornoo, D. (2017).
 [Converting a comprehensive lexical database into a computational model: The case of East Cree verb inflection](http://www.aclweb.org/anthology/W/W17/W17-0108.pdf).
 ComputEL-2, 52. (_Cree_)

+- Sylak-Glassman, J., Kirov, C., & Yarowsky, D. (2016).
+[Remote Elicitation of Inflectional Paradigms to Seed Morphological Analysis in Low-Resource Languages](http://www.lrec-conf.org/proceedings/lrec2016/pdf/1031_Paper.pdf).
+In LREC.
+(Also includes some experiments with Nahuatl)

 - Snoek, C., Thunder, D., Loo, K., Arppe, A., Lachler, J., Moshagen, S., & Trosterud, T. (2014, June).
 [Modeling the noun morphology of Plains Cree](http://www.anthology.aclweb.org/W/W14/W14-2205.pdf).
 In Proceedings of the 2014 Workshop on the Use of Computational Methods in the Study of Endangered Languages (pp. 34-42). (_Cree_)